IAYMH2025 – Workshops

 Social media is the root of all the problems young people face today.
 Or so you might think reading some of the media around the issue of youth mental health and social media right now.
 But what is really going on?
 Billions of young people use social media which is a relatively new technology, and in many places there has been a simultaneous rise in youth mental health problems.
 But is the relationship so simple?
 And does it run only in one direction?
 In this workshop participants will hear from young people, industry leaders, researchers and others and will work together to produce a better understanding of the risks, benefits and healthy ways to use social media.

-WORKSHOP 7: Innovation in Mental Health
+WORKSHOP 6: Innovation in Mental Health – BOOKED OUT

 This workshop will offer a deep dive into innovative approaches and novel solutions to youth mental health.
 Workshop participants will listen to experts who brought about new mental health models and innovative solutions to mental health services across diverse contexts.
 Participants will also get the chance to engage in discussions about new ways of tackling stigma, improve services and services access, and raise awareness of mental health across different sectors and countries.

-WORKSHOP 8: Climate Change and Mental Health
+WORKSHOP 7: Climate Change and Mental Health

 This workshop will explore the intersection of climate change and mental health, focusing on how environmental changes impact psychological well-being and resilience.
 Participants will engage with discussions on the mental health effects of climate anxiety, stress, and trauma caused by climate-related events.
 The session will provide insights into strategies for building mental resilience and adaptive capacities in the face of a changing climate

-WORKSHOP 9: Peer Support and Lived Experience
+WORKSHOP 8: Peer Support and Lived Experience